mikaelho/caves/README.md

 A nice option especially for the kids (and other artistic people) is to design the playfield on paper.
 It is easy to take a picture and then follow the above process to turn it into a playable object.

 ![](https://raw.githubusercontent.com/mikaelho/caves/master/play_images/edit_drawing.jpg)

+## Note

+Note that this game and especially the included playfields have been created and tested only on an iPhone 6s Plus.
+This probably makes them ugly and too easy on iPad, and too difficult on a smaller iPhone.
+Your feedback is much appreciated.